tlswg/tls13-spec/draft-ietf-tls-tls13.md

            ProtocolVersion server_version;
            Random random;
            CipherSuite cipher_suite;
-           select (extensions_present) {
-               case false:
-                   struct {};
-               case true:
            Extension extensions<0..2^16-1>;
-           };
        } ServerHello;

-The presence of extensions can be detected by determining whether there are bytes following the cipher_suite field at the end of the ServerHello.
+In prior versions of TLS, the extensions field could be omitted entirely if not needed, similar to ClientHello.
+As of TLS 1.3, all clients and servers will send at least one extension (at least "key_share" or "pre_shared_key").

 server_version
 : This field will contain the lower of that suggested by the client